-At cutout pressure (listen for "pumping" near compressor) the drier purge valve opens and immediately expels a large volume of air, followed by a slow flow of air lasting approximately (30) thirty seconds.
+At cutout pressure (listen for "pumping" near compressor, and watch for indicator light to go off.
+The light is on when the air compressor is pumping air) the drier purge valve opens and immediately expels a large volume of air, followed by a slow flow of air lasting approximately (30) thirty seconds.

 - 2. Desiccant Canister - a.
 Use proper filter wrench near end of canister - b.
 Replace every (4) seasons.
 (Check and determine: dirty/water drips runs out/conditions at harvest.) - 3.
-Coalescing Filter (Mixing Filter)

-Look inside filter.
+Coalescing Filter (Mixing Filter) - Look inside filter.
 If the grated support is covered with carbon or other contamination, the filter needs to be replaced.
 Note: in normal operation filter will become saturated with oil and will look that way, but is fully operational.

-As preventive maintenance the coalescing filter should be replaced every 3600 operating hours.

-- 4. Tell tale signs: - a.
+As preventive maintenance the coalescing filter should be replaced every 3600 operating hours. - 4.
+Tell tale signs: - a.
 Check filters every season or more. - At beginning and End of Session: Assure Air Tank is drained of excess moisure and flush air system with "Truck Air-Line Dryer / Antifreeze" liquid. - Check Air Governor Setting: 100 PSI (In to decrease, Out to increase)